-The Planning Conference held in June 2018 included a "report card" from the three Fire and EMS Operations shift commanders regarding facilities, equipment and staffing as it related to the District's 2010 Strategic Plan.
-A five-year financial forecast was presented regarding implementation of the Strategic Plan goals and objectives and the Commissioners provided their feedback and direction which informed the FY19 Proposed Budget.
+The Planning Conference held in July 2019 included an update from the three Fire and EMS Operations shift commanders regarding facilities, equipment and staffing as it related to the District's 2010 Strategic Plan.
+A five-year financial forecast was presented regarding implementation of the Strategic Plan goals and objectives and the Commissioners provided their feedback and direction which informed the FY20 Proposed Budget.

-Throughout July 2018, the TCESD2 staff developed and finalized the proposed unit budgets.
+Throughout July and August 2019, the TCESD2 staff developed and finalized the proposed unit budgets.
 Once the staff complete their review, the rest of the budget cycle leans heavily on the Board of Commissioners review and input from the public through a series of public hearings.
 To set the property tax rate the Board is required hold two public hearings and publish tax information.